ChristianAgren/REST-API/README.md

 The assignment is to build a RESTful API, based on CRUD.
 The API may contain data of your choosing, as long as there are 4 endpoints (GET, POST, PUT, DELETE) for your resource.
 The datapoints must have 4 attributes, where one of them is *id*.

 I've built a simple, highly editable, assignment list/ ToDo app.
+You can continually add new assignments and assign them, aswell as add subtasks to the assignments you've created.

 ## Installation